BrookJeynes/BrookJeynes/README.md

   <h1>About me</h1>
 </div>

-- I'm in my second year at QUT studying computer science
+- I'm in my second year at QUT studying computer science studying computer science

 - I’m currently working at SSW as a Software developer

-- In my spare time I enjoy learning new technologies, drawing or writing music
+- In my spare time I enjoy learning new technologies and writing music

-- I'm currently studying computer science, software development and mathematics in relation to programming

 <br />